zarish7860/Compiler_Langauge_Go/README.md

 # Compiler_Langauge_Go
-A new programming language is being introduced in the industry for young children.
-This is being designed to introduce the basics of programming using a simpler version of GO language.
-This progarm will design a parser for this language
+This progarm will design a parser for the language GO using Java.
 # Language Specification
 This programming language should have basic features to print data, read data, take input from user perform arithmetic operations and compressions of value.
 Currently, it should